 River Thames

-The Thames is England's longest river, with the source at Thames Head in the Cotswolds of Gloucestershire, the waters flow east with various tributaries join such as the Loddon, the Churn and the Wey adding to the water flow which empties into the English Channel.
+The Thames is England's longest river.
+Its source is Thames Head in the Cotswolds of Gloucestershire.
+The water flows east, and various tributaries, such as the Loddon, the Churn, and the Wey, add to the flow, which empties into the English Channel.

 After passing through the capital of London, it empties into the North Sea.
 Used for thousands of years for transport and generating commerce, the Thames remains a very active and worthy destination.